-7. Destruction & Recycling
+8. Destruction & Recycling

-- Since Ni Chromstar FF chromatography media is difficult to degrade in nature, it is recommended to incinerate the waste chromatography media to protect the environment. - For chromatography media that have meet biologically active samples such as viruses and blood, please follow local biosafety requirements before destroying or disposing of them.
+- Since Ni Chromstar FF chromatography media is difficult to degrade in nature, it is recommended to incinerate the waste chromatography media in order to protect the environment. - For chromatography media that have come into contact with biologically active samples such as viruses and blood, please follow local biosafety requirements before destroying or disposing of them.

-8. Stockpile
+9. Stockpile